HOW to Combat Cloudy Ice

-Why are ice cubes cloudy?
-Turns out, it may have something to do with your water supply.
+Why does ice sometimes look cloudy?
+It turns out it may have something to do with your water supply.

 The Reasons for Cloudy Ice Cubes

 Cloudy ice cubes are not uncommon.
 But when they go from mostly transparent to mostly opaque, you have an issue.
-Here are some of the most common culprits that can make ice go wonky.
+Here are some common culprits that can make ice go wonky.

 Too Many Impurities

-It’s normal for water to have some dissolved mineral, salt, and metal content — also known as total dissolved solids (TDS).
-But when these levels get too high, it can lead to cloudy ice.
+Water typically contains some dissolved minerals, salt, and metals, collectively called total dissolved solids (TDS).
+However, when these levels become excessively high, it can result in cloudy ice.

 Water hardness is another related factor to consider.
-It’s the measure specifically of how much dissolved calcium and magnesium are in the water.
-Anything over 180 mg/L is considered very hard and may result in cloudy ice.
+It’s measured by how much dissolved calcium and magnesium are in the water.
+Anything over 180 mg/L is considered hard and may result in cloudy ice.

 Finally, you also have to consider good old dirt and particulate.
-If your water is flowing through dirty pipes or an unclean ice machine, it’s bound to pick up new friends along the way.
+If your water is flowing through dirty pipes or an unclean ice machine, it’s bound to pick up unwanted contaminants along the way.
 These small particles get suspended in the ice as it freezes.

 Air Bubbles